-Project Title: Floor Rubber

-Project Purpose:

-Department: Norway Savings Bank Arena

-FY 24: To remove and dispose of existing rubber flooring and to supply and install new 3/8" black rubber flooring with light grey 10% color speckle in the locker rooms, coaches' room, locker hallway, referee's room, and main lobby to include installation of new "Norway Savings Bank".
+Fiscal Year: 2024 Prority: Very High Project Title: Floor Rubber Copy picture here if available.
+Click on Insert, illustrations, Project Purpose: Picture, resize to fit this box Department: Norway Savings Bank Arena Project Description: Location: Justification: FY 24: To remove and dispose of existing rubber flooring and to supply and install new 3/8" black rubber flooring with light grey 10% color speckle in the Locker Rooms, Coaches Room, Locker Hallway,Referee's room, and main lobby to include installation of new "Norway Savings Bank Arena" FY 25: Supply and install new 3/8" rubber flooring color black with light grey 10% speckle throughout the a Mezzanine with new black cove base as needed.

-Arena"

-FY 25: Supply and install new 3/8" rubber flooring color black with light grey 10% speckle throughout the a Mezzanine with new black cove base as needed.
 Remove and dispose of existing rubber flooring and to supply and install new 3/8" black rubber flooring with light grey 10% color speckle in Rink 1 per walk-through.
-Remove and dispose of existing rubber flooring and to supply and install new 3/8" black rubber flooring with light grey 10% color speckle in Rink 2 per walk-through

-Replacement of wear and tear after ten (10) years
+Remove and dispose of existing rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring rubber flooring and to supply and install new 3/8" black rubber flooring with light grey 10% color speckle in Rink 2 per walk-through.
+Replacement of wear and tear after ten (10) years Useful Life: 10 years Cost FY 2024 \$ 98,875 Cost FY 2025 Cost FY 2026 Cost FY 2027 Cost FY 2028 \$ 113,345 \$ - \$ - Total Cost \$ 212,220

-Cost FY 2024
+Fiscal Year: 2024

-Cost FY 2025

-Cost FY 2026

-Cost FY 2027

-Cost FY 2028

-Total Cost

-Priority: Very High
+Priority: Very Hlgh

-Project Title: Patrol Rifle Replacement
+Project Title: Patrol Rifle Replacement [ ]

+Project Purpose: Replace worn-out equipement

 Department: Police

-Replacement of Patrol Rifles
+Project Description: Replacement of Patrol Rifles

 Location: Police Department

-Current Patrol rifles are over 15 years old and have reached the end of their service life.
+Justification: Current Patrol rifles are over 15 years old and have reached the end of their service life.
 New rifles will also include a noise suppressor to reduce hearing loss exposure to officers.
 22 rifles will be purchased.
-The original project was partially funded in FY23 at \$17,500 with the understanding the second helf would be funded in FY24.
+The original project was partially funded in FY23 at \$17,500 with the understanding the second half would be funded in FY24.

+Useful Life: 15 Years

+Cost FY 2024 21,000 Cost FY 2025 Cost FY 2026 Cost FY 2027 Cost FY 2028 \$ - \$ - \$ - \$ - Total Cost \$ 21,000